babyfish-ct/kimmer/doc/kimmer-sql/pagination.md

 1. *table.store* is inner join
 2. The association *Book::store* is nullable

-This situation cannot be automatically optimized, and the final generated SQL contains this JOIN
+This situation cannot be automatically optimized, and the final generated SQL contains JOIN

 ```sql
 select count(tb_1_.ID) from BOOK as tb_1_